One of Katie Warren’s most cherished blessings are her adopted kids, nearly 4-year-old Wilson and 14-month-old Parker.

 “It's emerged through research that there is a special kind of ovarian cancer called low-grade cancer.
 These low-grade cancers behave differently than your standard – they tend to be more slow-growing and more commonly seen in young women like Katie,” Skinner said.

 Skinner also explained that ovarian cancer was once called the “silent killer,” as many women presented with advanced disease, with seemingly minimal symptoms.

 “There are no screening tools that we have for ovarian cancer.
 So, the majority of women we see present with very vague symptoms – abdominal bloating, lack of appetite or filling up quickly, changes in bowel function such as constipation or bladder dysfunction,” Skinner said.
 “And oftentimes, they present at stage three or stage four, when the chance of a cure is much lower.”

-Skinner said part of the problem is that people don’t talk about gynecological cancer.
+Part of the problem, Skinner added, is that people don’t talk about gynecological cancer.
 It can be a taboo subject.